Periodic points of post-critically algebraic endomorphisms: Introduction

-\begingroup {\value{conj}} \theconj{\Alph{conj}} \begin{conj} Let $f$ be a post-critically algebraic endomorphism of $\PP^n, n \ge 2$ of degree $d\geq 2$.
-Let $\lambda$ be an eigenvalue of $f$ at a fixed point.
-Can we conclude that either $\lambda=0$ or $|\lambda|>1$? \end{conj} \endgroup In this article, we give an affirmative answer to this question when $n=2$. \begin{restatable}{thm}{PCA} Let $f$ be a post-critically algebraic endomorphism of $\PP^2$ of degree $d\geq 2$.
-Let $\lambda$ be an eigenvalue of $f$ at a fixed point.
+\begingroup {\value{conj}} \theconj{\Alph{conj}} \begin{conj} Let $f$ be a post-critically algebraic endomorphism of $\PP^n, n \ge 2$ of degree $d\geq 2$ and $\lambda$ be an eigenvalue of $f$ along a periodic cycle.
+Can we conclude that either $\lambda=0$ or $|\lambda|>1$? \end{conj} \endgroup In this article, we give an affirmative answer to this question when $n=2$. \begin{restatable}{thm}{PCA} Let $f$ be a post-critically algebraic endomorphism of $\PP^2$ of degree $d\geq 2$ and $\lambda$ be an eigenvalue of $f$ along a periodic cycle.
 Then either $\lambda=0$ or $|\lambda|>1$. \end{restatable} Let us note that this question has been studied by several authors and some partial conclusions have been achieved.
-Following Forn\ae ss-Sibony \cite[Theorem 6.1]{fornaess1994complex}, one can deduce that: for a PCA endomorphism $f$ of $\PP^n, n \ge 2$ such that $\PP^n \setminus PC(f)$ is Kobayashi hyperbolic and hyperbolically embedded, an eigenvalue $\lambda$ of $f$ at fixed point $z \notin PC(f)$ has modulus at least $1$.
-Following Ueda \cite{ueda1998critical}, one can show that: if the differential $D_z f$ of a PCA endomorphism $f$ of $\PP^n, n \ge 2$ at a fixed point $z$ does not have zero eigenvalue, then every eigenvalues of $D_z f$ has modulus at least $1$ (See Corollary \ref{cor_non attracting} in this article).
+We refer to \cite{fornaess1992critically}, \cite{fornaess1994complex}, \cite{jonsson1998some}, \cite{ueda1998critical}, \cite{rong2008fatou}, \cite{gauthier2016symmetrization}, \cite{silvermann2019},\cite{gauthier2019geometric},\cite{ji2020structure}, \cite{astorg2018dynamics} for the study of post-critically algebraic endomorphisms in higher dimension.
+Concerning eigenvalues along periodic cycles, following Forn\ae ss-Sibony \cite[Theorem 6.1]{fornaess1994complex}, one can deduce that: for a PCA endomorphism $f$ of $\PP^n, n \ge 2$ such that $\PP^n \setminus PC(f)$ is Kobayashi hyperbolic and hyperbolically embedded, an eigenvalue $\lambda$ of $f$ along a periodic cycle outside $PC(f)$ has modulus at least or equal to $1$.
+Following Ueda \cite{ueda1998critical}, one can show that: the differential of a PCA endomorphism $f$ of $\PP^n, n \ge 2$ along a periodic cycle which is not critical has modulus at least $1$ (See Corollary \ref{cor_non attracting} in this article).
 When $n=2$, Jonsson \cite{jonsson1998some} considered PCA endomorphisms of $\PP^2$ whose critical locus does not have periodic irreducible component.
-He proved that for such class of maps, every eigenvalue at a fixed point has modulus strictly bigger than $1$.
+He proved that for such class of maps, every eigenvalue along a periodic cycle outside the critical set has modulus strictly bigger than $1$.
 Recently, in \cite{astorg2018dynamics}, Astorg studied the Question \ref{conj 1} under a mild transversality assumption on irreducible components of $PC(f)$.

-Our approach to prove Theorem \ref{PCA P2} is subdivided into two main cases: the fixed point is either outside, or inside the post-critical set.
+Our approach to prove Theorem \ref{PCA P2} is subdivided into two main cases: the cycle is either outside, or inside the post-critical set.